kitnil/guix-artwork/website/posts/gnu-guix-and-guixsd-0.13.0-released.md

   - The GuixSD installation image now supports UEFI.
 GuixSD can also be installed on Btrfs now.
-  - GuixSD has support to run system services (daemons) in isolated containers as a way to mitigate the arm that can be done by vulnerabilities in those daemons.
+  - GuixSD has support to run system services (daemons) in isolated containers as a way to mitigate the harm that can be done by vulnerabilities in those daemons.
 See
     [this article from April](https://www.gnu.org/software/guix/news/running-system-services-in-containers.html).
   - A new